 Make yourself organised

-As you all know I love, love, love a list and I pretty much live by them so you will be correct to assume that I think the best way to handle multiple priorities is with lists.
-Getting really organised, working your way through tasks and being focussed will ensure you have a little wiggle room to say yes to your colleagues urgent requests: this will make you appear really flexible and really helpful.
-If you are up to your neck in work that day you can at least let your colleague know when you can take on their work and when you will deliver the results.
-Flexibility has to be on your own terms otherwise you will just find yourself drowning.
+As you all know I love, love, love a list, and I pretty much live by them so you will be correct to assume that I think the best way to handle multiple priorities is with lists.
+Getting organised, working your way through tasks and being focussed will ensure you have a little wiggle room to say yes to your colleague’s urgent requests: this will make you appear flexible and helpful.
+If you are up to your neck in work that day, you can at least let your colleague know when you can take on their work and when you will deliver the results.
+Flexibility has to be on your terms; otherwise, you will find yourself drowning.

 Roll up your sleeves and get the job done

-Sometimes you just have to dig deep and get the job done which means working longer hours to make sure you meet all of your deadlines.
+Sometimes you have to dig deep and get the job done, which means working longer hours to make sure you meet all of your deadlines.
 It also means not putting off the rubbish tasks until the last minute.
-In fact it is a good idea to get the rubbish jobs done as quickly as possible so that you can take your time with the fun stuff.
+It is a good idea to get the rubbish jobs done as quickly as possible so that you can take your time with the fun stuff.
 I always like to help the colleagues that don’t often ask me for things or delegate much work.
 I think all assistants should have a little time put aside to provide support for those under real pressure.

 You can’t do everything

 Assistants can’t be flexible if they take on every piece of work that is left on their desk.
 Colleagues will take advantage, and ultimately, you will be working all hours without any help or support.
 Not good.
 If you have colleagues that are lazy and do take advantage, you have to push back and say no. Your time should be used to support your executive first and foremost, and then you can take on extra work and help others as and when you can.
 It is so much fun being able to help with additional projects or work with different departments so do try to be open to various opportunities, remain flexible and helpful in your approach but also remember that flexibility has to be on your terms and in line with your workload and priorities.